* As an Amazon Associate I earn income from qualifying purchases. Click here for my full Affiliate and Professional Disclosure. *

 How large you want your shower niche is related to your preferred niche design, but you must also consider it separately to determine your practical needs.

-Do you want a large shower niche with plenty of storage for a large family, or is aesthetics more of a priority for you?
+Do you want a large shower nook with plenty of storage for a large family, or is aesthetics more of a priority for you?

 Where should your niche be positioned?
 Do you want quick access to products while standing in the water stream, then a valve wall placement, or middle of the back wall might be appropriate.

 Are you concerned about water constantly spraying in the niche and water logging all products?
 Then placing your shower niche a little further from the valve wall might be prudent.

 And what about height?
 Are you vertically challenged or perhaps you have kids that will be using the shower regularly.
 You must pick a height that suites all your needs.